 Data is the secret ingredient to an online seller’s sustained success.
 Every business has access to data—but it’s what you do with it that sets you aside from the rest.

 The data from customer experience, in particular, has come to the fore of every business in recent years.
 It acts as the foundation of customer success and loyalty because it can transform the service you offer.
 It should underpin your overall customer service strategy.
-But the question is, which metrics will extract the most valuable data for your support team?
+But the question is, which customer support metrics will drive growth for eCommerce team in 2023?